If you have an assured tenancy, your landlord has to follow a number of steps before they can evict you.

 - ties in with the 'ish date' (the date your tenancy agreement ends)

-- makes it clear that even when the notice runs out the landlord still has to get an order from the court before you have to leave
+- makes it clear that even when the notice runs out the landlord still has to get an order from the Tribunal before you have to leave

 - tells you that you can get independent advice, and tells you where you can get it